Feasibility of Individualized Therapy for Recurrent Glioblastoma

 Open to people ages 18 years and up

-- Patients must understand and provide written informed consent and HIPAA authorization authorization prior to initiation of any study-specific procedures
+- Patients must understand and provide written informed consent and Health Insurance Portability and Accountability Act of 1996 (HIPAA) authorization authorization prior to initiation of any study-specific procedures

 - The patient's surgeon thinks that they can resect at least 500 mg of tumor.